All You Need to Know About Performance Management without Ratings

 4. Focus on the future:

 Performance review is not about the mistakes that have been made by an employee in the past, but it’s about the future.
 There is no way to rectify the past mistakes, so it makes sense to focus on future performance and develop employees according to that.

 Rather than giving two stars at the end of the year saying “You made a huge filibuster”, it’s better to correct them on the spot which will help them to find a solution and make sure not to repeat the error.
 By being aware of the situation, future mistakes can be saved.

 Just having a discussion on the employee's performance is not enough, you have to take regular follow ups.
 By simply asking “What’s the progress on today’s work?” you can create a bond with your employees.
 It also keeps you updated on the tasks that your employees have been up to.
 Meanwhile, you can correct them during the process and make the task A-One, rather than busting them after the task is over.

 Performance management is not just about your employees, it’s also about you and your business.
 By effectively communicating throughout the period of time, you can create a special bond with your employees.
 It is way better than saying “Your performance was disappointing this year.”

-I'm Fretty Francis, a marketing expert with 5+ years experience in marketing and communications.
-I'm passionate about asset management, performance management, CRM, human resource, payroll management, real estate CRM and all things digital.
+I'm Fretty and I'm currently working in marketing and communications.
+My interests include asset management, performance management, CRM, human resource, payroll management, real estate CRM and all things digital.